-37. Minor Halt.
-This upstairs hall was once used as both adjining and a sitting room by the lord of the keep and his family.
+37. Minor Hall.
+This upstairs hall was once used as both a dining and a sitting room by the lord of the keep and his family.
 No furniture remains in the room.
 There is a fireplace in the middle of the west wall.
-The east wall holds a door, 12' from the southerm corner, leading to the bedrooms of the family.
+The east wall holds a door.
+12' from the southerm corner, leading to the bedrooms of the family.
 There are virtually no signs of Orcs, since any evil being will have a vague feeling of unease while in this room.
-If any evil creature passes through the door in the east wall (leading to the Bedrohambers #38-45), it will have to make a RR vs 20th level Essence magic.
-If if alis that RR, it will have a strong feeling of unease and wish to leave this portion of the keep immediately.
+If any evil creature passes through the door in the east wall (leading to the Bedchambers #38-45), it will have to make a Rr vs 20th level Essence magic.
+If if fails that RR, it will have a strong feeling of unease and wish to leave this portion of the keep immediately.
 Once it leaves, the feeling will fade.
 If it returns, so will the feelings.
-Those evil creatures thatsucessfully make their first RR will have to make new rolls each time they attempt to reenter this portion of the keep.
+Those evil creatures thatsuessfully make their first RR will have to make new rolls each time they attempt to reenter this portion of the keep.

 38-43.
 Bedchambers.
 These rooms were the private chambers of the lord's family or were used for storage.
 The suite (#42 and 43) was usually given to the heir to the estate, while the rest were simply used as needed.
 Rooms 39.41 each contain a bed, a clothespress, a nightstand and a writing table.
-Room 42 has two comfortable armchairs, adesk, and a sideboard; there is a fireplace in the middle of the south wall.
+Room 42 has two comfortable armchairs, a desk, and a sideboard; there is a fireplace in the middle of the south wall.
 Room 43 contains a bed, a clothespress, and a nightstand.
 All of the rooms have been thoroughly searched by the Orcs as evidenced by the disarray of the furnishings.
 Having discovered nothing, the Orcs no longer visit these chambers.

 44. Sitting Room.
 The elegant furnishings of this room clearly mark it as the private chamber of the lord and his lady.
-There is a fireplace a little to the east of the middle of the north wall and adoor in the south wall, 12' from the southwest comer.
-There are two beautiful armchairs near the fireplace, a writing table and chair under the window in the east wall, a sideboard in the northwest comer, and a spinning wheel in the southwest comer.
-The spinning wheel is extremely well crafted and adds a +5 bonus to any spinning done on it (value: 25 gp).
-All of the furniture (except the spinning wheel) in this room and in the Master Bedchamber (#45) is carved out of a single, immense birch tree.
+There is a fireplace a little to the east of the middle of the north wall and a door in the south wall, 12 from the southwest corner.
+There are two beautiful armchairs near the fireplace, a writing table and chair under the window in the east wall, a sideboard in the northwest corner, and a spinning wheel in the southwest corner.
+The spinning wheel is extremely well crafted and adds a +5 bonus to any spinning wheel in this room and in the Master Bedchamber (#45) is carved out of a single, immense birch tree.

 45. Master Bedchamber.
 The first thing that catches the eye is a huge, birch, four-poster bed.
-It is 8 long and 5 wide, and rests against the west wall.
-The bedposts are worked to resemble vinecovered tree trunks.
+It is 8' long and 5' wide, and rests against the west wall.
+The bedposts are worked to resemble vine-covered tree trunks.
 The head- and foot-boards are elegantly carved around the edges but left rather plain otherwise.
-There is a scret compartment (Sheer Folly, -45, to find) in the headboard of the bed.
-In it lies a velvet bag; inside the bag there are eight perfectly-matched starsapphrises (50 gpc as; 600 gpc as set).
-Nightstands occupy either side of the bed, and a washstand with a marble basin rests under the window.
+There is a secret compartment (Sheer Folly.
+45, to find) in the headboard of the bed.
+In it lies a velvet bag; inside the bag there are eight perfectly-matched star sapplines (50 gpc as; 600 gpa sec).
+Night-stands occupy either side of the bed, and a washstand with a marble basin rests under the window.
 There is a door in the east wall, two feet from the northeast comer.